intel-lab-lkp/linux/Documentation/admin-guide/mm/transhuge.rst

        These huge pages could be still entirely mapped and have partially unmapped and unused subpages.

+anon_num_partial_unused
+       the number of anon huge pages which have been partially unmapped we have in the whole system.
+These unmapped subpages are also unused and temporarily wasting memory.

 As the system ages, allocating huge pages may be expensive as the system uses memory compaction to copy data around memory to free a huge page for use.
 There are some counters in ``/proc/vmstat`` to help